defgsus/office-schedule-scraper/README.md

 [Impf-Terminvergabe Thüringen](https://www.impfen-thueringen.de/terminvergabe/index.php),
 the website to make covid vaccination appointments in Thuringia.
 They only offer one timeslot per day for at most 3 different days.

-To approximate the number of appointments made per hour, a snapshot is recorded every minute.
-Whenever a new snapshot offers a timeslot that is **after** the previously offered timeslot, the previous timeslot is counted as one appointment.
+And their offered dates change all the time.
+Out of pure interest, a snapshot is recorded every minute!

+In below graphic, whenever a new snapshot offers a timeslot that is **after** the previously offered timeslot, the previous timeslot is counted as one appointment.